Open-Source-Spatial-Clean-Cooking-Tool/OnStove/docs/onstove_model.rst

 **LPG**

 The cost of LPG is diversified based on settlement and dependent on the traveltime.
-In order to estimate the traveltime for LPG to each settlement, OnStove enables two different approaches: 1) to use either LPG vendors or 2) traveltime map directly.
+In order to estimate the traveltime for LPG to each settlement, OnStove enables two different approaches: 1) to use either LPG vendors or 2) a traveltime map directly.
 For approach 1, a least-cost path between every vendor and settlement is determined.
-As cost in this case a map visualizing the friction for motorized vehicles is given (see the `GIS data section <https://onstove-documentation.readthedocs.io/en/latest/inputs.html#gis-datasets>`_).
-Using the least-cost paths and the vendors a traveltime map for the study area with the vendors as starting points is then calculated.
+As cost in this case, a map visualizing the friction for motorized vehicles is given (see the `GIS data section <https://onstove-documentation.readthedocs.io/en/latest/inputs.html#gis-datasets>`_).
+Using the least-cost paths and the vendors, a traveltime map for the study area with the vendors as starting points is produced.
 If vendors are not available, approach 2 can be used.
-Once the traveltime is determined the cost of transporting LPG is determined using an approach similar to described by Szabó et al., [14]_ see equation 15:
+Once the traveltime is determined the cost of transporting LPG is determined using an approach similar to what was described by Szabó et al., [14]_ see equation 15:

 .. math::

     \mbox{total costs } = \mbox{LPG costs } + \frac{2 * \mbox{ diesel consumption per h } * \mbox{ LPG costs } * \mbox{ travel time }}{\mbox{Transported LPG}}  \tag{15}

 Where; LPG cost is the base cost of LPG.
-For more information on this calculation refer to `LPG class <https://onstove-documentation.readthedocs.io/en/latest/generated/onstove.technology.LPG.html>`_.
+For more information on this calculation refer to the `LPG class <https://onstove-documentation.readthedocs.io/en/latest/generated/onstove.technology.LPG.html>`_.

 **Electricity**